crcdng/nft-reading-list/reading.md

 ### Commentary and Critique

 Alice, R. et al. (2022) ‘Can we Build a Better NFT Ecosystem?’
 Available at: https://www.rightclicksave.com/article/can-we-build-a-better-nft-ecosystem.

-Dávila, J. (2023) Blockchain radicals: how capitalism ruined crypto and how to fix it.
-London: Repeater.

 Suematsu, D. (2022) ‘Seemingly Never-ending Question of What NFT Is’, CYCLE.
 Available at: https://cycle-interactive.com/s/what-is-nft.